NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

     a PV system, setting `Opt-H2K-PV  = NA` will leave this system unchanged, and all runs will include a PV system.
 If you are studing designs with- and without PV, make sure PV is removed from the base archetype.
-  - PV system sizes are commonly described according to it peak output (e.g. 5kW, 10kW), but HOT2000 describes PV according to collector area and system efficiency.
+  - PV system sizes are commonly described according to their peak output (e.g. 5kW, 10kW), but HOT2000 describes PV according to collector area and system efficiency.
 The actual DC output from these systems will vary by location.